KoalaSpecies Phascolarctos Cinereus

 They uncharacteristically also have a very loud voice, with males bellowing and snorting during the spring and summer seasons in response to territorial conflict as well as the mating urge.

 The Koala is also synonymous with its association to the eucalyptus tree, and the two of them go hand in hand.
-They eat up to five kilograms of leaves per day.
+They eat from 500g - 1kg of leaves per day.
 The gum tree produces toxic chemicals as protection, but the koalas digestive system is designed to detoxify these poisons.
 A keen sense of smell also assists them in choosing the least toxic leaves to eat.

 Eucalyptus leaves are very unpalatable, and the Koala’s digestive system needs to work very hard getting enough sustenance to keep energy levels up.
 To combat this, koalas sleep between 17-20 hours per day, allowing their body to detoxify, break down, and utilise the limited nutritional content in the leaves.
 These leaves work their way through a micro bacterial factory in the world’s proportionally longest caecum and begin to break down.